Element Types

 - Edit View

-For students, Kprime questions are viewed as follows, with the solution (and feedback) appear-ing after submitting their answer in asynchronous activities.
+For students, Kprime questions are viewed as follows, with the solution, explanation and optional answer feedbacks appearing after submitting their answer in asynchronous activities.

 This is how it looks from the lecturer's perspective.